Trackflaw/blog/public/en/how-does-intrusion-tests-help-guarantee-rgpd-compliance/index.md

----
-title: "How penetration tests help ensure GDPR compliance?"
+# How penetration tests help ensure GDPR compliance?
-description: "How to avoid fines related to GDPR?
-The most effective solution is to conduct penetration tests.
-A complete guide is available in the article below."
-date: 2024-08-15T12:18:54+01:00
-draft: false
-images: [/images/comment-les-tests-dintrusion-aident-à-garantir-la-conformité-rgpd-/logo.png]
-featuredImage: "/images/comment-les-tests-dintrusion-aident-à-garantir-la-conformité-rgpd-/logo.png"
-featuredImagePreview: "/images/comment-les-tests-dintrusion-aident-à-garantir-la-conformité-rgpd-/logo.png"
-tags: ["Penetration Test", "Pentest", "Audit", "GDPR"]
----

 # Penetration testing and GDPR compliance: the essentials